greenplum-db/gpdb/gpdb-doc/markdown/analytics/pl_container_using.html.md

     $ psql -d mytest -h master_host -p 5432 -U `gpadmin`
     ```

-2. Create a sample PL/Container function that uses the container you customized (`plc_python_cuda_shared` in this example):
+2. Create a sample PL/Container function that uses the container you customized (`plc_python_cuda_shared` in this example).
+This simple function multiplies randomized, single-precision numbers by sending them to the CUDA constructor of `pycuda.compiler.SourceModule`:
     ```
     CREATE FUNCTION hello_cuda() RETURNS float4[] AS $$
     # container: plc_python_cuda_shared